Intramuscular Injection

 • Ampule file

-• A bowl with pad and clean water in lower shelf.
+• A bowl with a pad and clean water is on the lower shelf.

 • Needle Crusher (or) container with 1% Hypo chlorate solution.